 It will be necessary to start by discovering the first nose, i.e. to smell the wine for the first time before shaking it in the glass.
 If the wine doesn't smell good, the bottle is probably corked.
 If you don't smell anything, air the wine to bring out its aromas.
 This is the second nose.

 The second nose consists of turning the wine in the glass in a circular fashion and then smelling the wine.
 Little tip: put your glass of wine on the table before turning it slowly, you will avoid a catastrophe.
 This allows the aromas to rise to the surface and reveal themselves to your nose when they are in contact with the air.
 These aromas come from the grape variety from which the wine was made.
 They therefore give valuable information about the wine.
 If you can't recognise the aromas, first try to find out whether the wine smells pleasant.
 Then you will only have to eliminate it, does the smell remind you of flowers, fruits, herbs, or spices?

 After these two steps, you will finally be ready to taste your wine.

 To taste a wine you have to take a small amount in the mouth.
 This step is the most technical of the three.
 Once the wine is in your mouth, you will have to open your lips to suck in air and then exhale through your nose.
 This allows the aromas to circulate between your mouth and your nose.

 In this stage we distinguish three times:

-Through these 3 steps, it is therefore obvious that the use of each of your senses is essential, and in particular your olfactory and taste senses.
-The thing to remember from a tasting is simple: do I like this wine?
-This appreciation is personal and totally subjective because tastes and colours are not debatable.
+Through these 3 steps, it is therefore obvious that the use of each of your senses is essential, and in particular your olfactory and gustatory senses.
+What to remember from a tasting is simple: do I like this wine?
+This appreciation is personal and totally subjective because tastes and colours cannot be discussed.
 When tasting a wine, we should not be afraid to make a bad comment, the appreciation of a wine depends on our tastes but also on our experiences.

 Lou Dubois for Les Grappes